Maranacook Lake Writing Retreat

 A week of sustained writing, shared presence, and unhurried time

-Set on the peaceful shores of Maranacook Lake in Maine, this small retreat offers writers a week-long rhythm of morning writing, thoughtful conversation, optional afternoon activities, and evening readings.
-The lake, the light, and the unhurried pace are not incidental.
-They are part of the work.
+Set on the beautiful shore of Maranacook Lake in Readfield, Maine, this week-long retreat offers a quiet and creative rhythm of life: morning writing, conversations over lunch, optional afternoon activities, and evening readings.
+The lake, the light, and the unhurried pace will both inspire and enable your work.

 The Setting

-The retreat takes place across the combined grounds of LoonsNest and MoonBud, two neighboring lakefront properties restored with care to support quiet focus, shared presence, and sustained creative work.
+The retreat takes place across the combined grounds of LoonsNest and MoonBud, two neighboring lakefront properties that support quiet focus, shared presence, and sustained creative work.

 Architecture for Creative Work